John G. Grisafi, PhD

-My name is John G. Grisafi (he/his/him), and I am a scholar and educator specializing in religion, philosophy, and history in Korea and in the philosophy and politics of religion more broadly.
-I am currently a PhD candidate in the Department of Religious Studies at Yale University, studying in the Asian Religions and Religion & Modernity fields.
-My studies and teaching interests also incorporate Japan and China.
-I previously studied at the University of Pennsylvania, where I received a BA in East Asian Languages & Civilizations and World History and an MA in East Asian Languages & Civilizations, with a concentration in Korean Studies.
-Prior to that, I studied Korean at the Defense Language Institute and Kyunghee University.
+My name is John G. Grisafi, and I am a scholar and educator specializing in religion, philosophy, and history in Korea and elsewhere in East Asia, including China and Japan.
+I am also interested in the epistemology, theory, history, and politics of religion more broadly.
+Currently, I am a Korea Foundation Postdoctoral Fellow affiliated with the Nam Center for Korean Studies at the University of Michigan.
+I earned my PhD in the Department of Religious Studies at Yale University, studying in the Asian Religions and Religion & Modernity fields.
+I also studied at the University of Pennsylvania, where I received a BA in East Asian Languages & Civilizations and World History and an MA in East Asian Languages & Civilizations with a concentration in Korean Studies, the Defense Language Institute, and Kyunghee University.

-My research and writing is best described as the critical study of religion and secularism in modern Korea, typically focusing on the theory, philosophy, and discursive history of religion as well as the politics and historiography of the same.
-I’ve worked on such topics as the public discourse on and response to the association of the marginal religious group Shincheonji with a Covid outbreak in South Korea in 2020, the legacy and memory of former Shinto shrine sites in Seoul, the concept of religious freedom in North Korea, the religions policy of the 1945-1948 United States Army Military Government in (South) Korea, public discourse on shamanism and politics in South Korea in 2016, and more.
-See the Research & Projects page for a detailed list.
+My research and writing is best described as the critical discursive study of religion and secularism in modern Korea, focusing on the epistemology and conceptual construction of religion through governance, public policy and discourse, historiography, memory, media, and culture.
+I’ve worked on such topics as the conceptual shaping of religion through the influences and pressures of empire in modern Korea, public discourse on the marginal religious group Shincheonji in context of COVID in South Korea, the legacy and memory of former Shinto shrine sites in Seoul, the historiography of religion in North Korea, and the religions policy of the 1945-1948 United States Army Military Government in (South) Korea.
+See my Research & Projects page for a detailed list.

 Check my News & Announcements page for updates on my upcoming and recent presentations, talks, publications, and more.